preciofishbone/OmniaDocsG2/user-options/my-sites/index.rst

 .. image:: create-site-2.png

-+ **Users**: In this example only an administrator for the site is set, but often you can set members and vicitors as well.
++ **Users**: In this example only an administrator for the site is set, but often you can set members and visitors as well, which are permission groups users can belong to.
 The administrator roll for a Team site is very importan.
 Normally only administrators can edit settings within the site and can add or remove users.
 + **Send for approval/Create site**: In this example new Team sites must be approved by an administrator, hence the option "Send for approval".
 If users are allowed to create site without approval, the options says "Create site" instead.

 Templates for site creation